 Regardless of whether you're starting an internet mail order business out of your basement or building a new restaurant with a long-time friend, bylaws and articles of incorporation are important for protecting you against legal and financial liability.
 You can detail how money is to be handled, who will have authority to withdraw money, and what kind of oversight will be in place to militate against financial mismanagement.
 Additionally, bylaws and articles of incorporation allow you to indemnify yourself or your board when certain kinds of situations arise in the course of business operations.

 We understand the business of business and are prepared to help you establish your company on a firm, legal foundation.
 Whether you want to start a small business, purchase an existing business or form a non-profit organization, we can help.

 Answers to Your Business Formation Questions

 Our business formation lawyers will sit down and talk to you about your business plans and your goals.
 Then, we will recommend the alternative that makes the most sense for your individual situation.
-No matter how simple or complex your commercial venture may be, you can rely on NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A. for efficient, cost-effective legal services.
+No matter how simple or complex your commercial venture may be, you can rely on NeJame Law for efficient, cost-effective legal services.

-If you need an attorney to help with your business formation, we can be reached by email at Civil@NeJameLaw.com or by telephone at 407-245-1232.
-You may also fill out our online form.
+If you need an attorney to help with your business formation in Orlando, Winter Park, Kissimmee or anywhere in Central Florida, we can be reached by email at Civil@NeJameLaw.com or by telephone at 407-500-0000.
+Starting a new business is always risky!
+Consulting with an experienced business start-up attorney can help you lay a solid foundation and mitigate the risks associated with your new venture!
+Call us today!
+You may also fill out the online form provided on this page.
 We value your privacy and will keep any information strictly confidential.